RasaHQ/rasa/docs/api/events.rst

 Schedule a reminder
 ~~~~~~~~~~~~~~~~~~~

-:Short: Schedule an action to be executed in the future.
+:Short: Schedule an intent to be injected in the future.
 :JSON:
     .. literalinclude:: ../../tests/core/test_events.py
       :lines: 1-